-On October 12, 2017 the Company entered into an agreement to acquire 100% of granted exploration license E45/4764 covering an area of 13 km2 in the Pilbara region of Western Australia.
-E45/4764 sits adjacent to the tenements part of the Company's earn-in deal with Artemis.
+On October 12, 2017 the Company entered into an agreement to acquire 100% of granted exploration license E45/4764 covering an area of 13 km2 in the Pilbara region of Western Australia ("Bonnie Scot Tenement").
+The Bonnie Scot Tenement is immediately adjacent to the Company's Gold Panorama Project.